BobbyRobillard/distributed-systems/proj2/README.md

 Past that it simply took too long to obtain results from given the time constraints.
 Should we have used a more powerful machine we probably could have pushed 1000 without issues.

-# Note
+**Note:**
-There are is an additional folder "output_data" which contains all the raw data and xlsx from which the graphs in our report are derived.
+- There are is an additional folder "output_data" which contains all the raw data and xlsx from which the graphs in our report are derived.